laurentj/wikirenderer/README.md

-WikiRenderer is a library to generate HTML (or anything else) from wiki content.
+WikiRenderer 4 is a library to convert wiki content to an other format like HTML, Docbook, or other wiki syntax.

 Warning: the master branch is currently unstable since we rework many things.
-Got to the 3.x branch to have a stable release.
-Documentation is not updated yet also.
+Go to the 3.x branch to have a stable release.
+Documentation and the website are not updated yet for WikiRenderer 4.

-WikiRenderer 4.0-beta1 supports these following markup:
+WikiRenderer 4.0-pre supports these following markups:

-- Dokuwiki to HTML
-- Dokuwiki to Docbook
+- Dokuwiki syntax
+- Trac syntax
-- WR3 (a markup specific to WikiRenderer 3.0) to HTML
+- WR3 (a markup specific to WikiRenderer 3.0)
-- WR3 to Text
-- WR3 to Docbook

-In the stable release (3.x branch), it also supports:

-- Phpwiki to HTML
-- Trac to HTML
+- ClassicWR (a markup specific to WikiRenderer 1.0)

-Migration of these markup to Wr 4.0 is planned of course
+And it can generates HTML.

+In the final release, support of Markdown markup, Docbook generator, Markdown generator and text generator are planed.

 Install
 -------